cruzgodar/wilson/README.md

 - `xrTargetFrameRate`: the display refresh rate requested, in Hz.
 Can be changed dynamically.
 Wilson picks the closest rate the headset supports, so this may not match `xrFrameRate`.
 - `xrFrameRate`: the display refresh rate currently in use, in Hz.
 Readonly; use `xrTargetFrameRate` to change it.
 - `xrSupportedFrameRates`: a `Float32Array` of the refresh rates the headset supports, or `undefined` if it doesn't allow changing them.
 Readonly.
+- `xrControllers`: an array of the input sources currently connected, updated once per frame before `onXRFrameStart` runs, and empty outside a session.
+Readonly.
+The array itself is only rebuilt when the set of controllers changes, and each controller is the same object for as long as its device stays connected.
+- `getXRController(handedness: "left" | "right" | "none")`: the connected controller with the given handedness, or `undefined` if there isn't one.
+This is the right way to find a particular controller, since the order they appear in `xrControllers` is not stable.

+Each controller has the following fields:

+- `handedness`: `"left"`, `"right"`, or `"none"`.
+- `targetRay`, `grip`: the pose of the ray the device points along and of where it's actually held, relative to the session's reference space, or `null` on a frame where the device isn't tracked.
+Each has a `matrix` (a column-major `Float32Array` that Wilson overwrites every frame, so copy it if it needs to outlive one), a `position` and `orientation` as `DOMPointReadOnly`s, `linearVelocity` and `angularVelocity` if the headset reports them, and `emulatedPosition`. `grip` is always `null` for input sources that don't have one, such as gaze and hands.
+- `buttons`: an object with a state for each button in the `xr-standard` mapping — `trigger`, `squeeze`, `touchpad`, `thumbstick`, `a`, and `b`, the last two being the ones labeled X and Y on a left controller.
+Each has `pressed`, `touched`, an analog `value`, and `justPressed` and `justReleased`, which are true only on the frame the button changed.
+- `extraButtons`: an array of states, in the same form, for any device-specific buttons past the end of the `xr-standard` mapping.
+- `thumbstick`, `touchpad`: `[x, y]` pairs, with y negated from the raw axis value so that +y is forward.
+- `axes`: the raw, unmodified axis values.
+- `selecting`, `squeezing`: booleans for whether a select or squeeze action is currently in progress.
+Driven by the session's events rather than by polling, so they're also set for input sources with no gamepad.
+- `hand`: an object keyed by [joint name](https://developer.mozilla.org/en-US/docs/Web/API/XRHand), each with a `matrix`, `position`, `orientation`, and `radius`, or `null` if this isn't a tracked hand or `useXRHandTracking` wasn't set.
+Joints the headset can't see in a given frame are absent rather than stale.
+- `profiles`: the [input profiles](https://github.com/immersive-web/webxr-input-profiles) the device claims, most specific first.
+- `mapping`: `"xr-standard"` on devices that follow the standard button layout, and `""` on the rare one that doesn't, in which case the named buttons are a best-effort guess.
+- `targetRayMode`: `"tracked-pointer"`, `"gaze"`, `"screen"`, or `"transient-pointer"`.
+- `inputSource`: the underlying `XRInputSource`.
+- `pulse(intensity: number, duration: number)`: fires the device's haptics at an intensity in `[0, 1]` for a duration in milliseconds, resolving to whether it actually happened.
+Resolves to `false` on devices without haptics rather than throwing.